Steps to become a Lawyer/Attorney in Texas

 Court Systems in Texas

-The Texas judicial system is a complex one, with five layers of courts, overlapping jurisdictions, and a bifurcated appellate system at the top level.
+The Texas Judicial Branch is a complex one, with five layers of courts, overlapping jurisdictions, and a bifurcated appellate system at the top level.

-The Justice of the Peace Courts are the lowest level of the Texas judiciary.
+The Justice of the Peace Courts,otherwise known as the Justice Courts, are the lowest level of the Texas judiciary.
 They exist in each county, with 820 Justice of the Peace Courts across the state.
-A directory of these courts may be found here.
 These courts have in Class C misdemeanor criminal cases (less serious minor offenses), as well as minor civil matters and small claims cases.
 They may issue search or arrest warrants, and may serve as the coroner in counties if no medical examiner exists.

 - 1st – Houston

 - 2nd – Fort Worth